 What can be accredited?

-It is just business in what in the technical language is called conformity assessment that may be accredited.
 It is not possible to accredit an entire hospital but a laboratory that analyses blood samples.
 It is not possible to accredit a fire extinguisher, but a certification confirming that the fire extinguisher meets the requirements of the relevant standards.
 It is not possible to accredit a car, but all companies engaged in vehicle inspection must be accredited.

 Who can be accredited – and by whom?